Asabeneh/30-Days-Of-Python/16_Day_Python_date_time/16_python_datetime.md

     t3 = 86 days, 22:56:50
 ```

+🌕 You are extraordinary.
+You are 16 steps a head to your way to greatness.
+Now do some exercises for your brain and for your muscle.

 ## 💻 Exercises: Day 16

 1. Get the current day, month, year, hour, minute and timestamp from datetime module